cabal-club/cable-client.js/README.md

 encapsulates everything channels (mentions in that channel, status messages for the channel (like having called a command eg `/names`, when it was last read, if it's currently being viewed, if it's joined and so on).
-It also has a barebones implementation for virtual channels, which currently is only the `!status` channel.
+It also has a barebones implementation for virtual channels, channels which can contain status messages that are not replicated outside the local client.

 ## Transitioning from the old `cabal-client` library
 Clients that have yet to transition from the old cabal-client library may start their refactor